reactuate/reactuate/README.md

 $ node node_modules/reactuate/webpack-dev-server.js
 ```

-Then open [http://localhost:3000](http://localhost:3000) and complete the TODO
+Open [http://localhost:3000](http://localhost:3000) and complete the TODO
-items listed there.
+list!

-The rest of this manual will introduce you to concepts and software used in the stack.
+The rest of this manual will introduce you to the concepts and software used in the stack.

 # Webpack Layer

-We serve the application in development mode and package the production version by employing [webpack](http://webpack.github.io) package [npm|webpack@1.12.11](# "push:"):
+We serve the application in development mode and package the production version using [webpack](http://webpack.github.io) package [npm|webpack@1.12.11](# "push:"):

 ## Webpack Configuration